uncomplicate/clojurecl/articles/getting_started.md

 ## Where to go next

 Hopefully this guide got you started and now you'd like to learn more.
 OpenCL programming requires a lot of knowledge about the OpenCL model, devices and specifics of parallel computations.
 The best beginner's guide, in my opinion, is the [OpenCL in Action](http://www.amazon.com/OpenCL-Action-Accelerate-Graphics-Computations/dp/1617290173) book.
 I expect to build a comprehensive base of articles and references for exploring this topic, so please check the [All Guides](/articles/guides.html) page from time to time.
-Of course, you should also check the [ClojureCL API](/codox) for specific details, and feel free to take a gander at [the source](https://github.com/uncomplicate/neanderthal) while you are there.
+Of course, you should also check the [ClojureCL API](/codox) for specific details, and feel free to take a glance at [the source](https://github.com/uncomplicate/clojurecl) while you are there.